ZhianMai/Multi-threading-in-Java/README.md

 - Each Alice group thread cannot collaborate to eat a same set of apples, unless the apple is outside the class;
 - A Bob group can start multiple threads to eat a same set of apples, because interface Runnable holds no data field!

+#### 1.1.6 Async Thread with return value: Callable & FutureTask :link:[link](src/johnston/thread/basic/creation/CallableThread.java)
+Async thread: thread that runs async task, and supports return result.
+Basic Thread class and Runnable interface do not support return value on run() method.
+- <i>Callable</i> interface: has only one method named call() which is like run() method in Runnable but can return value.
+Callable object cannot be the target of Thread instance.
+- <i>FutureTask</i> class: the connection between Callable interface and Thread instance.

 <br />